Best Ethereum Staking Platforms & Pools – Stake ETH Here!

 Rocket pool protocol

-Rocket pool is “the base layer protocol for ETH 2.0 staking, in a decentralized and trustless manner.
+Rocket pool is “the base layer protocol for post-Merge Ethereum, in a decentralized and trustless manner.
 The protocol is usable by stakers of all shapes and sizes, allowing anyone to stake ETH on the decentralized network with full autonomy.
 RocketPool’s mission is to create a solution that adheres to the rise of decentralized finance, keeping the platform away from centralization and working for a better future for the financial system.
 This combats the current centralization issues on the network as some staking options take up a large amount of the network.

 Staked

-Staked offers yields of 7% to 20%, depending on the amount of ETH staked in the 2.0 Network ecosystem.
 They provide an easy-to-understand UI for stakers, who can then easily manage their funds.
 In order to start working with Staked, you need to contact them through a form available on their website.
 Once again, showing that they are aimed toward larger clients rather than the average cryptocurrency investor.

 Ankr

-Ankr offers their users just over 5% yearly return on their ETH, this isn’t as big as some other pools, though combined with the price rise of ETH, it can mean a great return on your investment.
+Ankr offers their users just over 2.3% yearly return on their ETH, this isn’t as big as some other pools, though combined with the price rise of ETH, it can mean a great return on your investment.

 Allnodes